Learn Connacht Irish

 through native speech.

-To learn Mayo Irish you have to memorise words and phrases (abairtí), listen to them spoken properly in the natural flow of conversation and practice yourself with a native speaker.
+To learn the dialects of North Connacht you have to memorise words and phrases (abairtí), listen to them spoken properly in the natural flow of conversation and practice yourself with a native speaker.
 This website will help you with all three.

 Find Speakers